BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Write A Rawtransaction

-You can now write a new rawtransaction with two outputs: one is your change address to get back (most of) your money, the other is a data address, which represents an OP_RETURN.
+You can now write a new rawtransaction with two outputs: one is your change address to get back (most of) your money, the other is a data address, which is bitcoin-cli's term for an OP_RETURN.
 ```
 $ rawtxhex4=$(bitcoin-cli createrawtransaction '''[ { "txid": "'$utxo_txid_4'", "vout": '$utxo_vout_4' } ]''' '''{ "data": "'$op_return_data'", "'$changeaddress_4'": 0.0655 }''')
 ```

-Afterward, you can see what it looks like:
+Here's what that transaction actually looks like:
 ```
 $ bitcoin-cli decoderawtransaction $rawtxhex4
 {